 A Brief History of Fireplace Andirons

-The ones were stones that early humans used to elevate their cooking fires to get a better draft.
+Early humans first used stones as andirons to elevate their cooking fires to get a better draft.
 By allowing air to enter the hearth under the firewood, our ancient ancestors made their fires hotter.

 Ever since people learned to work with metals, andirons have been made in copper, brass, iron, and steel.
 The basic design has changed surprisingly little.
 The tall front spire provides weight to hold the andiron in place and a surface that could be styled and decorated.
 The long horizontal shank that supports the firewood and the short vertical rear leg have remained unchanged for centuries.